svgeesus/ondesModulaire/offsets/BOM.md

 offsets v0.1

-I'm first builingd a low-cost version for design verification.
+I'm first builing a low-cost version for design verification.
 Build first to ensure circuit works, before blowing a lot of expensive precision resistors on an unproven design.
 Then (if it is okay apart from gain errors) build a high-accuracy version of the rear PCB, with better resistors.
 Front PCB, and front panel, is the same.
 Can re-use Vref board also.

 (x:2x) means these components are the same for low cost and high-cost versions.
 You need only x of them if building just one version.